mmalates/diabloCC/README.md

   * Day of Week (Integer): Monday : 0 , Sunday : 6
   * Day of Year (Integer)
   * Date (Timestamp): Index
+  * Notes (Text): Comments on weather and other aspects about the course that day

 #### From WeatherUnderground (Features):